shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `3`

 Denotes MIDI CC number.
 Default value is analog ID.
-Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 (total of 32 values for 32 analog inputs).
+Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 and represents analog ID (total of 32 values for 32 analog inputs).

 ##### 1.2.3.4.5 Lower CC limit

 SysEx `SECTION` ID: `4`

 Denotes minimum CC value.
 Default value is 0.
 If any other value is specified, CC range gets scaled.
-Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 (total of 32 values for 32 analog inputs).
+Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 and represents analog ID (total of 32 values for 32 analog inputs).

 ##### 1.2.3.4.6 Upper CC limit

 SysEx `SECTION` ID: `5`

 Denotes maximum CC value.
 Default value is 127.
 If any other value is specified, CC range gets scaled.
-Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 (total of 32 values for 32 analog inputs).
+Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 and represents analog ID (total of 32 values for 32 analog inputs).

 #### 1.2.3.5 LED configuration block